edchelstephens/react-flux/NOTES.md

 ## if you want to use js in jsx, use `{}`

 # Render occurs when props change or state change

+# Class based components requires a render() function

+# While function based components does not, whatever is in the return statement, is what gets rendered.